PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 9. Continue with other adjacent joints.
 10. When you're done soldering for now, clean the tip with brass wool or sponge.
 11. Apply fresh solder or tip tinner.

+### Cleaning Flux

+If you leave flux behind from soldering, it can cause problems.
+One thing is that the flux residue itself can be conductive, which can cause the Hall sensors to not work properly.
+This is especially problematic with flux that isn't labeled as No-Clean.
+Additionally, the flux residue is corrosive and can cause the components to corrode long-term.

+To remedy this, use rubbing alcohol (as high concentration as you can get) with a cotton swab to clean the flux residue from the PCB when you're done soldering.

 ## Teensy Soldering